La Grande Illusion: Europe

 After the film won a prize at the Venice Film Festival for "Best Artistic Ensemble" in 1937, and was nominated for the International Jury Cup, the Nazi Propaganda Minister Joseph Goebbels declared La Grande Illusion "Cinematic Public Enemy No. 1" and ordered the prints to be confiscated and destroyed.
 Fearing a decline in fighting morale, French authorities banned the film in 1940 pour la durée des hostilités (for the duration of hostilities).
 This ban was renewed by the German Propaganda-Abteilung in October of the same year.
-When the German Army marched into France in 1940 during World War II, the Nazis seized the prints and negative of the film, chiefly because of its anti-war message, and what were perceived as ideological criticisms pointed towards Germany on the eve of the Second World War.
+When the German Army marched into France in 1940 during World War II, Goebbels made sure that the film's prints and negative were among the first things seized by the Nazis, chiefly because of its anti-war message, and what were perceived as ideological criticisms pointed towards Germany on the eve of the Second World War.

 La Grande Illusion was a massive hit in France, with an estimated 12 million admissions.